Warning- this blog post discusses some serious stuff- might be triggering if you have an abuse history. It’s not pretty.

 Isn’t there a kitten, stuck in a tree somewhere…”

 I got my Hookers For Jesus shirt today, along with a letter from the woman who left her life as a sex worker and gave her all to Jesus.
 Now, I can respect leaving the corporate working world and putting your faith in a higher power, or following your heart instead of your bills.
-When I investigated the website, I was pleased to see that while they’re pretty Christian focused, they do try to be open to all religious affiliations (at least in theory) and aren’t looking to convert hookers.
+When I investigated the website, I was pleased to see that while they’re pretty Christian focused, they do try to be open to all religious affiliations (at least in theory) and aren’t looking to “convert hookers”.
 They support women who want to or need to stay on the streets while offering shelter and help to those trying to get out of the business or away from pimps.

 However, when I got the letter and read it, I saw phrases that didn’t reflect this attitude- things like “rescue these women and give their lives divine purpose”.
 I’ve seen that sort of thing before, when I researched Magdalene asylums/laundries.

 Never heard of these institutions?
 I’m not that surprised- it’s very hard to find information about them and even harder to find scholarly works on the subject.
 It was mostly the Catholic Church that turned these places into their horrific final stage, seen in movies like “The Magdalene Sisters” or the documentary “Sex in a Cold Climate”- and they keep it pretty quiet, even denying the existence of these places at times.
 They were places where “fallen women” were sent, basically to work and die- “fallen women” covering women who were pregnant out of wedlock, survivors of incest or rape, and women whose main crime was being too pretty or flirtatious for the restrictiveness of the (overwhelmingly Catholic) society.
+Some have only recently been brave enough to speak out.

-The last Magdalene laundries finally shut their doors in 1996 in Ireland, though many of the girls were sent then to mental asylums that were just as bad (read “Kathy’s Story” for some harrowing personal experiences in these institutional systems).
+The last Magdalene laundries finally shut their doors in 1996 in Ireland, though many of the girls were sent then to “mental asylums” that were just as bad (read “Kathy’s Story” for some harrowing personal experiences in these institutional systems).
 Don’t think this was just an Irish boonies thing, either- these Magdalene hellhouses thrived there and survived there the longest, for sure, but also popped up in Scotland, England, and even in San Francisco.

 When they began, they meant well.
 They weren’t even particularly religious.
 They started in the 1700s but really came into their own in the 1800s with the rescue movement, trying to give prostitutes work training in other jobs, medical assistance, food and shelter.
 In a society a woman’s income derived from being married, worked to the bone in a sweatshop, or whoring, this sort of support was flooded with women needing help.
 But slowly, the government was less and less able to keep these places afloat- they turned to the one place that had good, stable income- the Church.